Cricut Comparison: Which Cricut Machine is the Best for You?

 Now let’s cover what each machine specifically does and what projects you can use them on.

-The Cricut Explore Air 2 is the newest model for the Cricut Explore series machines.
-I wouldn’t recommend purchasing the later models of the explore series as the software may be outdated and they don’t offer the Bluetooth function for wireless cutting like the Explore Air 2 model does.
+The Cricut Explore Air 3 is the newest model for the Cricut Explore series machines.
+I wouldn’t recommend purchasing any later model than the 2 or 3 as the software may be outdated and they don’t offer the Bluetooth function for wireless cutting like the Explore Air 2 and Explore Air 3 models do.

 - Powerful cutting blades